G-III Apparel Group (NASDAQ:GIII) Updates FY 2023 Earnings Guidance

+G-III Apparel Group (NASDAQ:GIII – Get Rating) last issued its quarterly earnings data on Tuesday, June 7th.
+The textile maker reported $0.72 earnings per share for the quarter, beating analysts’ consensus estimates of $0.58 by $0.14.
+G-III Apparel Group had a return on equity of 14.09% and a net margin of 6.98%.
+The business had revenue of $688.80 million for the quarter, compared to the consensus estimate of $597.35 million.
+During the same period last year, the business earned $0.53 EPS.
+The firm’s revenue was up 32.5% compared to the same quarter last year.
+On average, analysts forecast that G-III Apparel Group will post 4.47 EPS for the current fiscal year.

-In related news, CFO Neal Nackman sold 15,000 shares of the business’s stock in a transaction on Tuesday, March 29th.
-The stock was sold at an average price of $29.06, for a total transaction of $435,900.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Vice Chairman Sammy Aaron sold 60,000 shares of the business’s stock in a transaction on Tuesday, March 22nd.
-The shares were sold at an average price of $29.82, for a total value of $1,789,200.00.
+In other news, Vice Chairman Sammy Aaron sold 60,000 shares of the business’s stock in a transaction that occurred on Tuesday, March 22nd.
+The stock was sold at an average price of $29.82, for a total transaction of $1,789,200.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, CFO Neal Nackman sold 15,000 shares of the business’s stock in a transaction that occurred on Tuesday, March 29th.
+The shares were sold at an average price of $29.06, for a total value of $435,900.00.
 The disclosure for this sale can be found here.
 Insiders own 9.60% of the company’s stock.

-A number of institutional investors and hedge funds have recently bought and sold shares of GIII.
-Wasatch Advisors Inc. purchased a new stake in shares of G-III Apparel Group in the 1st quarter worth $28,890,000.
-Goldman Sachs Group Inc. lifted its holdings in shares of G-III Apparel Group by 590.2% in the 4th quarter.
-Goldman Sachs Group Inc. now owns 1,172,073 shares of the textile maker’s stock worth $32,396,000 after buying an additional 1,002,261 shares during the period.
-Norges Bank purchased a new stake in shares of G-III Apparel Group in the 4th quarter worth $11,881,000.
-Vanguard Group Inc. lifted its holdings in shares of G-III Apparel Group by 7.3% in the 1st quarter.
-Vanguard Group Inc. now owns 4,874,631 shares of the textile maker’s stock worth $131,858,000 after buying an additional 332,865 shares during the period.
-Finally, Fuller & Thaler Asset Management Inc. purchased a new stake in shares of G-III Apparel Group in the 1st quarter worth $8,968,000.
-Institutional investors own 92.61% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+BlackRock Inc. boosted its stake in G-III Apparel Group by 3.0% in the 1st quarter.
+BlackRock Inc. now owns 7,583,681 shares of the textile maker’s stock valued at $205,139,000 after buying an additional 218,715 shares in the last quarter.
+Vanguard Group Inc. boosted its stake in G-III Apparel Group by 7.3% in the 1st quarter.
+Vanguard Group Inc. now owns 4,874,631 shares of the textile maker’s stock valued at $131,858,000 after buying an additional 332,865 shares in the last quarter.
+Dimensional Fund Advisors LP boosted its stake in G-III Apparel Group by 1.1% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 3,299,935 shares of the textile maker’s stock valued at $89,266,000 after buying an additional 37,415 shares in the last quarter.
+State Street Corp boosted its stake in G-III Apparel Group by 2.7% in the 1st quarter.
+State Street Corp now owns 1,645,357 shares of the textile maker’s stock valued at $44,507,000 after buying an additional 43,596 shares in the last quarter.
+Finally, Goldman Sachs Group Inc. boosted its stake in G-III Apparel Group by 590.2% in the 4th quarter.
+Goldman Sachs Group Inc. now owns 1,172,073 shares of the textile maker’s stock valued at $32,396,000 after buying an additional 1,002,261 shares in the last quarter.
+Institutional investors and hedge funds own 92.61% of the company’s stock.

 G-III Apparel Group, Ltd. designs, sources, and markets women's and men's apparel in the United States and internationally.
 The company operates through two segments, Wholesale Operations and Retail Operations.
 Its products include outerwear, dresses, sportswear, swimwear, women's suits, and women's performance wear; and women's handbags, footwear, small leather goods, cold weather accessories, and luggage.